garthmortensen/data/Big Data/Engineering/notes/09_spark_streaming.md

    `+` catches one or more of the preceding token, which here is `.`

-   `\[`is an escape to capture left bracket.
+   `/[`is an escape to capture left bracket.
 Here, we capture the left bracket in the timedate field

    `()` is to capture the first group, which I think distinguishes between what comes before and after the -